Planar Calibration

 CLI Usage

-Calibration uses two separate CLI commands: one to generate the camera model from calibration images, and one to apply the calibration to PIV vectors.
+Planar calibration uses two CLI steps: detect targets to generate a camera model, then apply the calibration to PIV vectors.

 Step 1: Generate Camera Model